ioccc-src/winner/2024/README.md

 * Just a friendly reminder that before you upload your submissions, uncompress the compressed tarball into a different directory.
-This way, you can be sure you didn’t miss uploading any important files!
+This way, you can be sure you didn't miss uploading any important files!

 * Using a lot of goto statements to make your code harder to understand might not help it pass the final rounds of judging.